-Let’s explore the best things to do in Key West right now.
+So, without further ado, let’s dive in and explore the best things to do in Key West!

 1 – Explore Fort Zachary Taylor Historic State Park

 Built-in 1866 to defend the nation’s southeastern coastline, the Fort Zachary Taylor Historic State Park played essential roles in the Civil War and Spanish-American War — and there’s no better way to learn the ins and outs of US history than with a guided tour of the well-preserved fortress.

 Located on the westernmost tip of Key West, this historic landmark also offers some fantastic snorkeling opportunities and excellent cycling trails.

 2- Snorkel along North America’s only living coral reef

 Looking for a fun day out in the water?

 Travel by catamaran and snorkel in the clear blue waters of the Keys!

 Discover some of the most diverse coral reefs on the planet and meet sea turtles, parrotfishes, angelfish, and so many more aquatic friends.